Last Updated on

-From the ancient Greek Aphorism “know thyself” to the western psychology, the topic of self-awareness has always been an intriguing subject of inquiry of philosophers and psychologists for the last century.
+From the ancient Greek Aphorism “know thyself” to western psychology, the topic of self-awareness has been studied by philosophers and psychologists for the last century.

-The psychological study of self-awareness can be first traced back to 1972 when Psychologists Shelley Duval and Robert Wicklund’s developed the theory of self-awareness.
+The psychological study of self-awareness can be first traced back to 1972.
+Psychologists Shelley Duval and Robert Wicklund’s developed the theory of self-awareness.

 They proposed that: